AlphaKretin/bastion-bot/README.md

 As an example, `.set 0xba` returns the following output:
 ![.set output](/readme-images/set.png)

+### .deck
+Usage `.deck [language]` and upload file

+The `.deck` command reads the contents of a YGOPro `.ydk` file uploaded with the message, and sends a direct message to the user listing the contents of the deck in the specified language (English by default).

 ### Scripting Library
 Usage: `.f [function name]`, `.c [constant name]`, `.param [parameter name]`